WICG/attribution-reporting-api/EVENT.md

 header.
 Each of these requests will be able to register attribution sources.

-`event` sources can also be registered using existing JavaScript request APIs by setting the `Attribution-Reporting-Eligible` header:
+`event` sources can also be registered using existing JavaScript request APIs by setting the `Attribution-Reporting-Eligible` header manually:

 ```javascript
 const headers = {